Halal certified protein bars variety pack

 Quest Bars

 Quest Bars are one of the most popular protein bars in the US.
-They are Mushbooh and should be avoided without explicit halal certification.
+As our brand-level review of Quest Nutrition sets out, they are Mushbooh and should be avoided without explicit halal certification.

 Reasons Quest Bars are Mushbooh: